LogtalkDotOrg/logtalk3/README.md

 (for e.g. easy conversion to HTML).

 On POSIX systems, there's also a man page for each shell script.
 A list of all the scripts can be generated using the `apropos logtalk` command.
+HTML versions of the man pages are also available at the Logtalk website.

 UPGRADING